Kampfgeschwader 1: History

 Kampgeschwader 1 (KG 1) was formed from Stab/KG 152 'Hindenburg' at Neubrandenburg on 1 May 1939.
 Generalmajor Ulrich Kessler was its first commander (Geschwaderkommodore).
 The Geschwader (Wing) was named after the deceased General Paul von Hindenburg.
 The unit was assigned the Hindenburg family crest as its emblem.

 I./KG 1 was formed from IV./KG 152 at Kolberg.
 The Gruppe (group) was assigned the Heinkel He 111 medium bomber.
 The first batch of aircraft were E variants, with traditional stepped-cockpit, in contrast to the widely recognised Stepless cockpit of the later He 111P and -H models.
 The Gruppe was placed under the command of Gruppenkommandeur (Group Commander) Oberstleutnant Robert Krauss.

-II Gruppe were formed from the disbanded I./KG 152 at Breslau-Schöngarten (today Copernicus Airport Wrocław), Silesia.
+II Gruppe were formed from the disbanded I./KG 152 at Breslau-Schöngarten (today Wrocław Airport), Silesia.
 It is possible this Gruppe was to be used as I.(K)./LG 3 (Lehrgeschwader—Learning Wing).
 It was formed on 18 September 1939, with the war in Europe already underway.
 Oberstleutnant Benno Kosch was its first commanding officer.

 Elements of I. and II.
 Gruppen provided the personnel for founding III./KG 1 on 1 December 1939.
 Major Otto Schnelle was given command.
 The Stab. and I. Gruppe were placed into training which lasted throughout the summer, 1939.
 KG 1, with only one full Gruppe active in September 1939, remained at Kolberg.